-Summary (Falicov-Kimball model)
+Summary (FK model)

-- The theoretical results are qualitatively similar to experimental results measured in correlated systems. - The nonresonant B1g channel displays (i) an isosbestic point that divides the regions where the Raman response increase or decrease as T is lowered; (ii) a sharp depletion of spectral weight in the low-frequency region as T is reduced; and (iii) the temperature where low-frequency spectral features appear is much lower than the range in frequency over which those features appear. - Results for inelastic light scattering are model independent on the insulating side of the MIT. - Vertex corrections suppress all nontrivial behavior for the A1g channel at q=0.
+- The theoretical results are qualitatively similar to experimental results measured in correlated systems. - The nonresonant B{1g} channel displays (i) an isosbestic point that divides the regions where the Raman response increase or decrease as T is lowered; (ii) a sharp depletion of spectral weight in the low-frequency region as T is reduced; and (iii) the temperature where low-frequency spectral features appear is much lower than the range in frequency over which those features appear. - Results for inelastic light scattering are model independent on the insulating side of the MIT. - Vertex corrections suppress all nontrivial behavior for the A{1g} channel at q=0. - There is an interesting joint resonance of the high and low energy peaks when the initial photon frequency is close to U.